patronage/bubs-next/docs/seo.md

 ## Sitemaps and RSS Feeds

 One approach to sitemaps is to [generate them in Next](https://www.npmjs.com/package/next-sitemap).
-You can similarly create a feed using [some custom code](https://ashleemboyer.com/how-i-added-an-rss-feed-to-my-nextjs-site) and the feed npm package.
+Another is create a feed using [some custom code](https://ashleemboyer.com/how-i-added-an-rss-feed-to-my-nextjs-site) and the feed npm package.

-We find however that WordPress already does a great job at this, including specific support for features like Google News indexing through a variety of well tested plugins.
+We find however that WordPress and Yoast already does a great job at this, including specific support for features like Google News indexing through a variety of well tested plugins.
 We've therefore implemented a lightweight proxy that grabs sitemap files from WordPress, serving them on your domain direct to search engines.
 Inside of [next.config.js](../website/next.config.js) we set a couple rewrites that point any requests to `*sitemap.xml` or `feed*` and retrieve them from the WordPress origin.
-We rewrite any absolute links so that they point to your next.js public domain.
+We rewrite any absolute links so that they point to your next.js public domain as set in the META object inside of constants.js.

+## Robots.txt

+We have a simple API function that checks the `VERCEL_ENV` variable and denies search engines if not on production.
+This will keep all preview branches from being indexed.

+If for some reason you want your production ENV to also disallow robots, then you can set a `NOINDEX` env.

 ## Further reading